p-DG cyclotomic nilHecke algebras II: Some cyclic modules

 Moreover, if $\mf{s}\geq \mf{t}$ and $\mf{s}\neq \mf{t}$, we then write $\mf{s}>\mf{t}$. \end{defn}

-\begin{rem} We make two simple notes. \begin{enumerate} \item[(1)] By definition, we may think of a $\mu$-tableau $\mf{s}$ to be greater than or equal to another $\lambda$-tableau $\mf{t}$ if each element in the filling of $\mu$ corresponding to $\mf{s}$ appears (non-strictly) to the left of the same element in the filling of $\lambda$ corresponding to $\mf{t}$.
-Using this description, it is readily seen that any two tableaux in $\Tab(\mu)$ are incomparable. \item[(2)] One may easily verify that, $\mu \geq\lambda$ if and only if the standard filling $\mf{t}^\mu$ of $\mu$ is greater than or equal to the standard filling $\mf{t}^\lambda$ of $\lambda$. \end{enumerate} \end{rem}
+\begin{rem} We make two simple notes. \begin{enumerate} \item[(1)] For later use it is convenient to observe that a $\mu$-tableau $\mf{s}$ is greater than or equal to the the standard tableau $\mf{t}^{\lambda}$ of a partition $\lambda$, if each element in the filling $\mu$ corresponding to $\mf{s}$ appears to the left of the same element in $\mf{t}^\lambda$. \item[(2)] One may easily verify that, $\mu \geq\lambda$ if and only if the standard filling $\mf{t}^\mu$ of $\mu$ is greater than or equal to the standard filling $\mf{t}^\lambda$ of $\lambda$. \end{enumerate} \end{rem}

+In view of part (1) of Remark \ref{rmktableauxcomments1}, it will be useful to introduce a different partial order for later use. \begin{defn} Let $\mf{s}$ be a $\mu$-tableau and $\mf{t}$ be a $\lambda$-tableau.
+We say $\mf{s} \leq_{LR} \mf{t}$, if each element in the filling of $\mf{s}$ appears to the right of the corresponding element in the filling $\mf{t}$. \end{defn}

 \begin{defn} The degree of a $\mu$-tableau $\mf{t}$ is defined by

 where $\ell(w_\mf{t})$ is the length of the permutation $w_\mf{t}$. \end{defn}

 The next definition is used later for describing cellular structures.